-How come making a struct in Zig less densely packed can give a 56% performance increase, with far less variability?
+How come making a struct in Zig less densely packed can give a huge performance increase, with far less variability?
 This post takes a look at false sharing and how it can be caused by packed data layouts and unintended field reorderings.

-While packing data closely together can be very beneficial due to cache locality, false sharing must be taken into account when designing optimal data layouts for multithreaded programs.
+While packing data closely together can be beneficial due to cache locality, false sharing must be taken into account when designing optimal data layouts for multithreaded programs.

 False sharing occurs when the data layout is at odds with the memory access pattern, namely threads updating thread-specific data that happens to fall on the same cache line.